NetherlandsForensicInstitute/demeuk/docs/design.rst

 Threading
 ---------
-To start of, the input file is counted by the main processes.
+In cause of an input file, the file is 'chunked' by the main processes.
 It will split the input files in chunks.
 It does so by reading the file per 1 KB.
 After reading 1 KB it will search for the next newline after the 1 KB.
-It will check the file pointer byte offset.
 It will then read again 1 KB and search for the first new line after that.
-This starting and ending offsets are stored in a list and threads will read useful the list to determine what to work on.
+This will continue until the end of the file.

 The size of 1 KB is used to reduce memory load and was found to be a solid number for good performance.

+When using stdin, the input is not chunked.
+This is because stdin is a stream and thus we can not seek to a specific offset.
+So the main thread will read the input per 1 KB and search for the first newline after that.

 Next a thread will open the input file and seek to the start offset.
 It will read the remaining byte to the end offset and starts processing the lines.